SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 Catalyst is built on top of the domain-agnostic modelling package [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
 ModelingToolkit is in turn built on the computer algebraic system [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl).
 Here we will introduce these packages, and how the feed into Catalyst.

 ### [The Symbolics.jl computer algebraic system](@id advanced_intro_to_catalyst_background_symbolics)
 Symbolics is a Julia package for representing, and doing computations on, symbolic expressions.
 It allow us to declare symbolic variables that can be used to construct equations.
-Prinarily this is done through the `@variables` macro:
+Primarily this is done through the `@variables` macro:
 ```@example advanced_intro_to_catalyst_symbolics
 using Symbolics
 @variables x y
 nothing # hide
 ```
-Here, both `x` and `y` becomes variables in the current scope, e.g. we can do
+Here, both `x` and `y` becomes Julia variables in the current scope, e.g. we can do
 ```@example advanced_intro_to_catalyst_symbolics
 x
 ```